danny-baker/deploy-beast-datascience-vm/README.md

 - You need raw horsepower to get the job done (e.g. 128GB+ RAM, 16+ cores)
 - You want total and exclusive control of your hardware (no managed services etc)
 - Your local machine or any of the cloud notebook environments are simply not up to the task
+- You have just watched Hackers and you want to experiment with your own dedicated linux virtual machine :)

 ### Why virtual machines?
 - Scalability and choice: access hundreds of cores, thousands of GBs of RAM and massive storage.